mdfarhaan13/FaceRecognition_Sample_Programs/README.md

 Buttons for reporting and searching

 Run
-Open index.html in a browser.
+'''bash Open index.html in a browser.

-Future Scope
-Responsive design

-Form handling

-Backend connection
+## Backend connection

 ⚛️ React – Frontend Component
 Basic React component for user interaction.